Back to R&D

 Zero External Heating

-Exothermic reactions generate all process heat internally, dramatically reducing costs and carbon footprint.
+Exothermic reactions generate all process heat internally, significantly reducing costs and carbon footprint.

 Feedstock Flexibility